jarpatus/asuswrt_scripts/kernel_modules.md

 make RT-AX86U_PRO
 ```

 This will create chip_profile.tmp containing build details of your router and will try to build whole firmware.
-As we do not need whole firmware, Ctrl+C and just build kernel image and/or modules instead:
+As we do not need whole firmware, wait until compile starts (you see gcc commands) then Ctrl+C and just build kernel image and/or modules instead:
 ```
 make kernel image
 make kernel modules